asifkd012020/open-itg-aws_runbooks/apigateway/Runbook.md

 ### 3. Encrypt all data in the Cloud
 `This Section will be updated soon.`

+### 4. Deploy NLB with PrivateLink for Access to Internal Resources
+API Gateway does not run on the CG Managed VPC, even when a private endpoint is used.
+In order to allow API Gateway to access CG internal resources (such as EC2s, EC2, or other backend resources), NLB with Private Link.

+1. Go to the EC2 Console, and navigate to the Target Groups console.
+Create a new target group that targets either the EC2, ECS, or relevant IP address
+2. Create a new Network Load balancer targeting that group, as private network load balancer attached to the CG default vpc1
+3. Go to API Gateway, and go to the 'VPC Links' and create a new VPC Link targeting that Load Balancer

 ## Detective Controls
 <img src="/docs/img/Detect.png" width="50">